krzemienski/awesome-from-stars/README.md

 * [jaredallard/notion-app](https://github.com/jaredallard/notion-app): Notion for Linux
 * [sysdrum/notion-app](https://github.com/sysdrum/notion-app): Notion.so desktop application for Linux
 * [konstantinmuenster/notion-clone](https://github.com/konstantinmuenster/notion-clone): Edit Notes like in Notion.so.
 Full-Stack App using React/Express.
+* [notion-enhancer/notion-enhancer](https://github.com/notion-enhancer/notion-enhancer): an enhancer/customiser for the all-in-one productivity workspace notion.so
 * [yassenshopov/notion-gcal-sync](https://github.com/yassenshopov/notion-gcal-sync): A Python script to automate the syncing of tasks between Google Calendar and the all-in-one productivity workspace, Notion.
 It utilizes API and is customizable for your own needs.
 Free to use.
 * [valerie-makes/notion-linux](https://github.com/valerie-makes/notion-linux): Native Notion packages for Linux
 * [jamalex/notion-py](https://github.com/jamalex/notion-py): Unofficial Python API client for Notion.so